What to Do in a Dental Emergency

 How to Prevent Dental Emergencies

 Even if you’re diligent about brushing and flossing, a dental emergency can happen when you least expect it to.
 While it often seems like there’s nothing you can do to prevent these urgent situations, some problems are avoidable if you take the right precautions.
-To lower your risk of a dental emergency in Houston, here are some tips to keep in mind:
+To lower your risk of a dental emergency in Louetta, here are some tips to keep in mind:

 Visit your dentist every six months for a checkup and cleaning